Pay To Play: Tackling Once-in-a-Lifetime Hunts

 Big California bighorn sheep come from Oregon every year.
 Once you choke down another non-refundable license of around $170, it’s a very minimal barrier of entry to actually apply for sheep and mountain goat.
 Sheep and mountain goat don’t have a point system so, ideally, you could draw a permit your first year of applying.
 Oregon offers a great opportunity to hunt deer and elk, so if you are wanting to add that to your list, you just as well throw your name in the hat for sheep and mountain goat.
 I can’t see myself using the $170 license each year, though, so it doesn’t fit into my hunt budget.

-To help increase your success, we’re adding new benefits to your Elite subscription—including access to Huntin’ Fool.
+To help increase your success, we’re always adding benefits to Elite subscriptions—including access to exclusive pricing on products and services handpicked by the onX Hunt team.

 If you are looking to hunt bison, don’t look too far past Montana.
 Unlike their sheep and goat draw, the bison draw is completely random with no points associated.
 The base hunting license is fairly inexpensive, and a $50 application is a good, cheap way to have your name in the hat for a great free-range bison adventure.

 Another good bison state is Wyoming.
 A point system is used for other species here, but not for bison.
 There is a bull bison as well as a cow/calf option when applying, and you must front the fees at more than $6,000 for bull and around $2,750 for cow/calf.
 These hunts can be tough between weather and the bison not cooperating in and around the national parks.
-Nevertheless, i’s an awesome opportunity for a free-range bison hunt.
+Nevertheless, it’s an awesome opportunity for a free-range bison hunt.
 In addition to bison, Wyoming also allows hunters to apply for mountain goat with no points, while requiring an up-front fee of more than $2,750.

 Father and son hunting a bison in Wyoming.